 Firstly, there is the risk that an organisation with which the housing association has deposited surplus funds does not repay the monies.
-This aspect of the risk should be controlled by the approval of formal lending criteria based on the nature of the counterparty (either regulatory status (eg EU bank or building society) or credit rating), maximum amounts to be lent (in monetary value and proportion of total lending) and period of deposit.
+This aspect of the risk should be controlled by the approval of formal lending criteria based on the nature of the counterparty (either regulatory status such as bank or building society or credit rating), maximum amounts to be lent (in monetary value and as a proportion of total lending) and term of deposit.

 Secondly, there is the risk that an organisation that is due to make a payment to the housing association under a contractual agreement (eg loan facility or derivative agreement) may default on its obligation, or in the case of a long-term loan agreement, may be unco-operative if the housing association needs to renegotiate the loan.

-Quantifying counterparty risk in relation to derivatives is possible but significantly more complex than in relation to investment, whereas management of counterparty risk in relation to borrowing requires a more subjective approach, combining a lender’s financial status with an assessment of its commitment to social housing.
+Quantifying counterparty risk in relation to derivatives is possible but significantly more complex than in relation to investment.
+Management of counterparty risk in relation to borrowing requires a more subjective approach, combining a lender’s financial status with an assessment of its commitment to social housing.

-Credit rating information is freely available on the internet from Fitch (which, being UK based, may have ratings for more counterparties that housing associations may wish to lend to) and Standard & Poor’s.
-(The third major credit rating agency is Moody’s but its ratings are only available on a paid for basis.)
+Credit rating information is one indicator of financial status and is freely available on the internet from Fitch (which, being UK based, may have ratings for more counterparties that housing associations may wish to lend to) and Standard & Poor’s.
+(The third major credit rating agency is Moody’s, but its ratings are only available on a paid-for basis.)
 Associations should not rely on credit ratings alone for their understanding of counterparties.